turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

 ## Professional Development Goals

 You will be better prepared to hit the ground running in the workplace having worked on a larger team, in a much larger application base, with lots of moving pieces.
 Understanding the deeper impact of how a small change can have a cascading effect on other pieces of a system will be crucial.

 We'll also examine our end users on a deeper level to install a strong sense of developer empathy.
+We will do this by focusing time on "user personas" to answer questions like "who is our user", "what age range are we targeting", "how tech-savvy must the user be to use our app"

 ---